Implicit transaction costs and the fundamental theorems of asset pricing: Standard economy

 \section{Standard economy}

 \begin{definition} Let $V_{0}^{Z^1}=0$.
-The value of the portfolio in the standard economy is given by $\int_{0}^{T}Z^1_{s}dM(s,0)$.
+The value of the portfolio in the standard economy is given by $\int_{0}^{T}Z^1_{s}dM(s,0)$ for predictable trading strategies $Z^1$.
 A portfolio is called admissible if it satisfies Equation (\ref{eqport2}), thus trading strategies that require unlimited capital are not allowed, in particular doubling strategies have to be excluded.
-An admissible strategy $Z^1$ is an arbitrage on $[0, T]$ if $\int_{0}^{T}Z^1_{s}dM(s,0) \geq 0$ a.s $\mathbb{P}$, and $\mathbb{P} (\int_{0}^{T}Z^1_{s}dM(s,0) >0)>0$.
-A FLVR is either (a) an arbitrage trading strategy or (b) a sequence of random variables $Z^1_{n}$ such that $\int_{0}^{T}Z^1_{n,s}dM(s,0)\geq-\frac{1}{n}$ and $V_{T}^{Z^1_{n}}$ converges a.s. to some limit $V\in[0,\infty]$ a.s., then $V = 0$ a.s..
-The standard economy has the NFLVR property if conditions (a) and (b) fail. \end{definition} \begin{theorem} Let $S$ be a locally bounded positive semimartingale.
-Then, there is NFLVR in the standard economy if and only if there exists a $\mathbb{Q}$-local martingale measure equivalent to $\mathbb{P}$ such that $S$ is a $\mathbb{Q}$-local martingale. \end{theorem} \begin{proof} See Delbaen and Schachermayer (1994) for a formal proof. \end{proof} \begin{theorem} Let $M(\cdot,0)$ be as in Section (\ref{sec2}).
+An admissible strategy $Z^1$ is an arbitrage on $[0, T]$ if $\int_{0}^{T}Z^1_{s}dM(s,0) \geq 0$ a.s. $\mathbb{P}$, and $\mathbb{P} (\int_{0}^{T}Z^1_{s}dM(s,0) >0)>0$.
+A FLVR is a sequence of random variables $Z^1_{n}$ such that $\int_{0}^{T}Z^1_{n,s}dM(s,0)\geq-\frac{1}{n}$ and $V_{T}^{Z^1_{n}}$ converges a.s. to some limit $V\in[0,\infty]$ a.s., with $V$ not identically zero.
+The standard economy has the NFLVR property if FLVR condition fails. \end{definition} \begin{theorem} Let $S$ be a locally bounded positive semimartingale.
+Then, there is NFLVR in the standard economy if and only if there exists a $\mathbb{Q}$-local martingale measure equivalent to $\mathbb{P}$ such that $S$ is a $\mathbb{Q}$-local martingale. \end{theorem} \begin{proof} See Delbaen \& Schachermayer (1994) for a formal proof. \end{proof} \begin{theorem} Let $M(\cdot,0)$ be as in Sec. \ref{sec2}.
 Suppose the equivalent $\mathbb{Q}$-local martingale measure is unique.
-Then the standard economy is complete. \end{theorem} \begin{proof} See Harrison and Pliska (1981) for the proof. \end{proof}
+Then the standard economy is complete. \end{theorem} \begin{proof} See Harrison \& Pliska (1981) and Protter (2001) for the proof. \end{proof}